-Data management policies and standards reflect the current data governance structure at U-M. are concerned with the end-to-end lifecycle of all institutional data, and most importantly support the access by appropriate and authorized members of the university community to trustworthy and reliable institutional data when and where it is needed.
+Data management policies reflect the current data governance structure at U-M. They are concerned with the end-to-end lifecycle of all institutional data, and most importantly support the access by appropriate and authorized members of the university community to trustworthy and reliable institutional data when and where it is needed.

 - Institutional Data Resource Management Policy (SPG 601.12)

-System standards help ensure that the university is consistently applying technical processes and protocols that reflect current industry best practices.
-System standards carry the weight of policy and are housed in the U-M Standard Practice Guide (SPG).
+IT systems policies help ensure that the university is consistently applying technical processes and protocols that reflect industry best practices.